tutorcruncher/tc-api-docs/pages/appointments/get-an-appointment.md

 ### Get an Appointment

 Returns the details of an existing appointment.
-You only need to specify the unique `id` of the appointment to get the correct details.
+You only need to specify the unique `id` of the Appointment to get the correct details.